Frequently Asked Questions

 The District is a separate legal entity, has a separate elected Board of Directors, and is not affiliated with the homeowners' associations within the community ("Association/HOA").
 An Association/HOA is formed pursuant to its declarations for purposes of care and maintenance of any common elements created pursuant to that particular declaration, and collection of assessments and enforcement of convenants and restrictions imposed by the declaration.
 Any assessments due from owners to an Association are separate from and in addition to taxes payable to the District.

-Tabernash Meadows Water and Sanitation District is responsible for maintaining and replacing water mains throughout its service area, while property owners are responsible for the service lines and meters at their service address.
+Tabernash Meadows Water and Sanitation District is responsible for maintaining and replacing water and sanitary sewer mains throughout its service area, while property owners are responsible for the service lines and meters at their service address.

 WATER DAMAGE CAN COST YOU